cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 #### Is it REALLY Possible?
 And Can the Effects Last?

+Mon, 01 Jul 2019 08:00:00 +0000

-Rhonda and David interview Garry, a veteran who David treated for PTSD several years ago at a trauma workshop in Michigan.
+> Rhonda and David interview Garry, a veteran who David treated for PTSD several years ago at a trauma workshop in Michigan.
 Garry describes how a repressed horrific memory from his childhood suddenly and forcefully re-emerged when he smelled some Queen Anne’s Lace that were in blossom.

-He suddenly remembered how a school bus he was riding home on hit a horse with a boy, Tommy, who was riding bareback, when the horse suddenly lurched in front of the bus.
+> He suddenly remembered how a school bus he was riding home on hit a horse with a boy, Tommy, who was riding bareback, when the horse suddenly lurched in front of the bus.
 Tommy was Gary’s classmate.
+>

-The bus driver said, “Don’t look!”
+> The bus driver said, “Don’t look!”
 But Garry watched as his friend, who was trapped under the dead horse, “bled out” and died.
+>

-Once this totally forgotten memory re-emerged decades later, roughly 18 months prior to Garry’s session with David, it constantly intruded into Garry’s every interaction for the next year and a half.
+> Once this totally forgotten memory re-emerged decades later, roughly 18 months prior to Garry’s session with David, it constantly intruded into Garry’s every interaction for the next year and a half.
 Garry says,
+>

-“I was seeing Tommy all the time, and having symptoms of anxiety, intrusive memory and dissociation experiences.
+> “I was seeing Tommy all the time, and having symptoms of anxiety, intrusive memory and dissociation experiences.
 I would often see the image of Tommy lying on the pavement superimposed over conversations I was happened with people in an intimate way.
 It was quite disturbing and anxiety provoking.”

-Garry tearfully describes what he experienced during his TEAM-CBT session with David, including his dissociation at one point during the session, and the profound changes he experienced by the end of the session.

-Can severe PTSD be treated in a single therapy session?
+> Can severe PTSD be treated in a single therapy session?
 Did Garry **really** improve?
 Were the changes real?
 Did they last?
 And how did the therapy work?

-You’ll find out when you listen to this amazing and inspiring interview!
-We are incredibly indebted to Garry for his courage and openness to share this experience with all of you!

-Mon, 01 Jul 2019 08:00:00 +0000

 ### [148: Ask David: What's in your new book?
 What's a nervous breakdown?
 How fast is fast?
 And more!](http://feelinggood.libsyn.com/148-ask-david-whats-in-your-new-book-whats-a-nervous-breakdown-how-fast-is-fast-and-more)

-#### How would you overcome the fear of aging?

-#### Can you use TEAM for sports psychology?

-#### Describe your typical day, David-- do you ever get down or anxious?

 * **Vipul:** Tell us about your new book, Feeling Great.
 How will it be different from Feeling Good?
 And can people with schizoaffective disorder be helped? (story with Stirling Moorey)
 * **Guy:** What’s a nervous breakdown?